Namibia

 The Namib Desert, the oldest desert in the world lies here.
 And on the eastern side of the country, the Kalahari Desert stretches across from Botswana and South Africa.

-In the 1884, Namibia was a German Colony and known as German South West Africa.
+In 1884, Namibia was a German Colony and known as German South West Africa.
 The discovery of diamonds in 1908 prompted an influx of Europeans.

 German rule ended during the First World War with a defeat by South Africa.
 Under South African administration, Namibia became known as South West Africa.
 Until finally, in 1990 and after a 25yr war, Namibia gained its independence.